AxelBouvierM/AxelBouvierM/README.md

 ### Welcome to my profile 👋
 <hr>

-  Hello, my name is Axel Bouvier from Uruguay.
-I am studying software development at Holberton School.

-  I started studying in January 2022 and will finish in November 2022.
+  Hi, I'm Axel Bouvier, a backend developer from Uruguay.
+I began my software development journey at Holberton School, where I studied from January to November 2022.
+I'm currently pursuing a degree in IT Analysis at ORT University and working as a backend developer at Quantik.

-  In addition to learning programming, last year I graduated as a Marketing Analyst at UDELAR.
+  In addition to my passion for programming, I also have a background in marketing.
+I graduated as a Marketing Analyst from the University of the Republic (UDELAR).

 ## Technologies and Tools &#128736;